Torus actions on Alexandrov 4-spaces: Local structure of the orbit space

 \subsection{One dimensional orbits}

-Assume that $x\in X\smallsetminus TS_X$ is a point with a one dimensional orbit.
-In this case $S_x^\perp\cong S^2$ or $S_x^\perp\cong\RP^2$.
-The latter case is excluded by the assumption that $X$ is orientable.
+Assume that $x\in X\smallsetminus \Sing_X$ is a point with a one dimensional orbit.
+In this case, by Lemma~\ref{L: Normal spaces of directions}, Part \eqref{L: Normal spaces of directions-circle}, we have that $S_x^\perp\cong S^2$.
 Furthermore, the isotropy group $G_x$ is also $1$-dimensional.
-To obtain the local structure of $X^*$ around $x^*$, namely, $K((S_x^\perp)^*)$, the classification of the effective continuous actions of $1$-dimensional compact Lie groups on $S^2$ is needed.
-By \cite[Corollary~E]{GalZar} this action can be considered to be a smooth action.
+To obtain the local structure of $X^\ast$ around $x^\ast$, namely, $K((S_x^\perp)^\ast)$, the classification of the effective continuous actions of $1$-dimensional compact Lie groups on $S^2$ is needed.
+By Theorem~\ref{T: For dim at most 4, every topol coho 1 action is smooth} this action can be assumed to be a smooth action.
 From \cite[Section~2.3]{Hoe} we get that this action of $G_x$ on $S^2$ is equivalent to the action of $\mathrm{SO}(2)$, by rotating $S^2$ with respect to the north-south poles.
-The group diagram of this cohomogeneity one action is $(G(m,n), G(m, n), G(m, n), \{1\})$.
-Therefore, $x^*$ is a boundary point of $X^*$ and the local structure of $X^*$ around such orbits is as in Figure~\ref{FIG_Structure_of_RC}.
+The group diagram of this cohomogeneity one action is $(G(m,n), G(m, n), G(m, n), \{1\})$ and the orbit space $(S_x^\perp)^\ast$ is a closed interval.
+Therefore, $x^\ast$ is a boundary point of $X^\ast$ and the local structure of $X^\ast$ around such orbits is as in Figure~\ref{FIG_Structure_of_RC}.